DenizOk20/User-Information/README.md

 # User-Information
-You can add users' names and jobs information .
+You can add workers' information.
 You can also list them.